Evraz

 EVRAZ plc (Евраз) is a UK-incorporated multinational steel manufacturing and mining company part-owned by Russian oligarchs.
 It has operations mainly in Russia as well as the USA, Canada, and Kazakhstan.

-As of 2015, the ultimate beneficial owners were Russian oligarchs Roman Abramovich (31.03%), chairman Alexander Abramov (21.59%) and CEO Aleksandr Frolov (10.78%) with the remaining 36.6% shares owned by other shareholders.
+Its listing on the London Stock Exchange (LSE) has been suspended since March 2022 because of sanctions over the 2022 Russian invasion of Ukraine.
+As of November 2025 the shares remained suspended.

 History

 The company was founded as a small metal-trading business in 1992.
 On 2 June 2005 Evraz Group floated some 8.3 percent of its shares in the form of GDR in London.
 The company was priced at $14.50 per GDR implying an equity value of $5.15 billion.
 An additional 6% stake was placed in January 2006, resulting in a total free-float of 14.3%.

 The company acquired Claymont Steel from H.I.G.
 Capital in 2008 for US$564.8 million.
 The mill was closed in December 2013.